 SEND Pupils will be supported through IEP’s that quickly narrow the gap with their peers using the Continuum and the national curriculum to support rapid acquisition of skills.

 All pupils will be challenged within their ability with the most able pupils (those on track to achieve “Greater Depth”) offered early opportunities to explore their learning at an advanced level.
 With this in mind we will also not routinely move pupils into a higher year groups curriculum since the aim of New Curriculum is to achieve a much broader knowledge and understanding at each year group rather than racing ahead with knowledge.

 In some instances it may be appropriate to accelerate in Mathematics, English, Science and Computing but this will only be done after consultation with Senior Managers and detailed assessment of pupil’s current level of skill in those areas.

 In their school life at Our Lady of Lourdes all pupils will have opportunities to extend their learning beyond the classroom:

 In addition to the above we are actively involved in demonstrating our curriculum developments through the acquisition of nationally and internationally recognised awards.
-We are currently members of NACE to support the development of more able and talented children.
+We are currently members of NACE to support the development of more able and talented children and the PSHE Association.
 We are involved in the following awards